Some conflict is good; too much conflict is bad; uncontrolled conflict produces disputes … and that’s very bad.

-At one level, family conflict occurs when family members get themselves “unaligned”.
-Respect, trust and truth become early casualties and everyone starts heading off in their own selected, or impelled, direction.
+At one level, family conflict occurs when family members get “unaligned”.
+Respect, trust and truth become early casualties, as everyone ducks for cover, or races away down their own paths.

 Bringing everyone back into alignment can be as simple as discovering what’s knocked each of them off course (dismantling the situation) and addressing each deflector – to neutralise its effects.
 This doesn’t always need to be a soul-searching resolution process; although sometimes that’s exactly what’s needed.

 Family Conflict Resolution

-When prevention and management haven’t been successful, and a full blown conflict is brewing, or has brewed, both the family and the business are probably suffering.
-At this stage it’s unlikely that intervention from within the family will be successful.
-At best it’s likely to suppress the symptoms for awhile; at worst it will compromise someone’s neutrality; then the embers of perceived injustice will be fanned into flames, and somebody, or everybody, will slide towards a meltdown.
+When prevention and management haven’t been successful, and conflict has brewed, both family and business suffer.
+It’s unlikely that intervention from within the family will be successful.
+At best, it may suppress symptoms for awhile; at worst, it will compromise someone’s neutrality and position within the family, and make things far worse.

-This is where we come in: we practice non-destructive intervention designed to resolve the conflict and help everybody understand why it developed in the first place.
-By dealing with the causes, as well as thesymptoms, we achieve highly durable and lasting solutions.
+External, non-destructive intervention can resolve the conflict and help everybody understand why it developed in the first place.
+The process should deal with causes, as well as symptoms, to achieve durable and lasting solutions.

 Solutionist Mediation Process

-The Solutionist Mediation Process is designed and delivered to minimise pain and damage to the individuals, the family and the business, and to achieve best possible outcomes, under the circumstances.
+The Solutionist Mediation Process minimises pain and damage to individuals, family and business, while achieving best possible outcomes, under the circumstances.